-The Lake Nona Life Project is a long-term community health and wellness research study being launched as an initiative of the Lake Nona Institute, with founding sponsorship from Johnson & Johnson, and support from Florida Hospital and GuideWell Innovation.
+The Lake Nona Life Project is a long-term community health and wellness research study being launched as an initiative of the Lake Nona Institute, with founding sponsorship from Johnson & Johnson, and support from AdventHealth and GuideWell Innovation.

 Modeled after the famous Framingham Heart Study, the Lake Nona Life Project is designed to study the connections between lifestyles and health among those who live and work in a given community.